vishakhadhonde9/Kubernetes/Session-1] Introduction.md

 ## 2. Worker Nodes-
 ### a. kubelet -
-- Kube-Scheduler is a core component of Kubernetes that decides where to run new Pods in the cluster.
-- It ensures that containers are running in a pod and are healthy.

 - It communicates with the API server to get instructions (e.g., which pods to run) and reports back the status of the node and containers.
     - Receives Instructions – The Kubernetes Control Plane (API Server) tells the Kubelet what Pods to run.
     - Starts and Monitors Containers – The Kubelet talks to the container runtime (e.g., Docker, containerd) to start the required containers.